Gnarus-G/maccel/site/src/WHY.md

 We want rawaccel on linux too, but we won't get it.
-So we're relegated to projects like [leetmouse](https://github.com/Skyl3r/leetmouse) that I found difficult to install, and not user friendly at all; or [libinput](https://wiki.archlinux.org/title/Libinput) with a (custom acceleration profile)[https://wayland.freedesktop.org/libinput/doc/latest/pointer-acceleration.html#the-custom-acceleration-profile].
+So we're relegated to projects like [leetmouse](https://github.com/Skyl3r/leetmouse) that I found difficult to install, and not user friendly at all; or [libinput](https://wiki.archlinux.org/title/Libinput) with a [custom acceleration profile](https://wayland.freedesktop.org/libinput/doc/latest/pointer-acceleration.html#the-custom-acceleration-profile).

 Now, my gripe with `leetmouse` comes down to, mostly, skill issue.
 I eventually got it working, but it was still hard to change parameters since I had to recompile the source code to do so.